Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 How Does Emergency Brake Assist Work?

 Simply put, if Brake Assist senses the brake pedal pressed with adequate speed and force, it increases hydraulic pressure to maximum.
-This means drivers need only press the pedal a brief distance for full stopping power rather than all the way to the floor.
+This means drivers need only press the pedal a short distance for full stopping power rather than all the way to the floor.

 6 Causes For The Service Brake Assist Light Appearing